AnthonyGress/Android-Toolkit/README.md

 # Usage

-1. Make sure you are on the same WiFi network as your Firestick.
+1. Make sure you are on the same WiFi network as your android device.
 2. Find the IP address of your device.
 On FireTV: Firestick Settings > My Fire TV > About > Network
 3. Go to Device Settings and turn on ADB debugging and Install Apps from Unknown Sources.